Combined Modern Languages

 The world has changed dramatically in our lifetime.
 If you’re looking to understand these changes while immersing yourself in other languages, societies and cultures, then this is the course for you.

-You will study at least two languages from French, German, Italian, Japanese, Spanish, Mandarin or English as a Foreign Language.
-You will learn to listen, read, write and speak your chosen languages accurately and fluently, and spend time abroad to experience your languages firsthand.
+- You will study at least two languages, learning to listen, read, write and speak your chosen languages accurately and fluently.

 What opportunities might it lead to?